Zolf-'āšofte: Verse 5

 The phrase rūz-e alast "the day of 'Am I not?' " refers to the occasion, early in the history of creation, when, according to Qur'ān 7.172, God removed Adam's as-yet-unborn descendants from the loins of Adam's children and asked them "Am I not your Lord?" (alastu bi-rabbikum?), and they replied "Yes!
-We have born witness" (balā! šahidnā).
+We have borne witness" (balā! šahidnā).
 It is also known as the day of the Primordial Covenant.
 See further: Covenant (religion)#Islam.